-• Attachment 1: Project Narrative (four-page limit): Upload as "ProjectNarrative.pdf".
+• Attachment 1: Project Narrative (10-page limit): Upload as "ProjectNarrative.pdf".
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
 Inclusion of URLs (uniform resource locators) that provide additional information that expands the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.
 Describe the proposed project in detail using the outline below.

 - Background: Clearly articulate the scientific rationale for the proposed research project.
 Cite relevant literature.
-The presentation of preliminary and/or published data is encouraged, but not required. - Hypothesis: State concisely the new concept, theory, paradigm, and/or method that addresses an important problem in NF research and/or patient care. - Specific Aims: Concisely explain the proposed research project's specific aims to be funded by this application.
-If the proposed research project is part of a larger study, present only tasks that this award would fund. - Research Strategy and Feasibility: - Describe the experimental design, methods, and analyses, including appropriate controls, in sufficient detail for scientific peer review.
-Address potential problem areas and present alternative methods and approaches. - Describe the statistical plan for the research proposed, as appropriate.
+Describe previous experience most pertinent to the proposed research project.
+Applications must include preliminary and/or published data that are relevant to NF and the proposed research project. - Hypothesis or Objective: State the hypothesis to be tested or the objective to be reached. - Specific Aims: Concisely explain the proposed research project's specific aims to be funded by this application.
+If the proposed research project is part of a larger study, present only tasks that this award would fund.

+Research Strategy and Feasibility:

-If pre-existing specimens and/or human anatomical samples will be used, include a detailed plan for how samples were or will be acquired.
+- Describe how the experimental design, methods, and analyses, including appropriate randomization, blinding, and controls, are designed to achieve reproducible and rigorous results in sufficient detail for scientific peer review.
+Address potential problem areas and present alternative methods and approaches. - Describe how data will be collected, handled, and analyzed in a manner that is consistent with the study objectives.
+Include a complete power analysis to demonstrate that the sample size is appropriate to meet the objectives of the study. - If pre-existing specimens and/or human anatomical samples will be used, include a detailed plan for how samples were or will be acquired.
 Clearly describe the tissue or tumor type to be studied, where applicable (e.g., encapsulated versus diffuse plexiform neurofibroma).
 Clinical trials are not allowed under this funding opportunity.